cn-uofbasel/BACnet/groups/12-logSync/README.md

 ## Idea

 Our task is to create an API in which it is possible to synchronize two databases.
-We create a UDP connection between two devices to compare database entries.
+We create a connection between two devices to compare database entries.
-Thereby it is detected if entries are missing and if the database needs to be updated.
+Thereby, we need to detected if entries are missing and if the database needs to be updated.
-Furthermore we have to consider certain filters, as not every user needs the same logs.
 When the comparison is done, our interfaces provide the necessary information (log extensions) that the other transport layer groups need to send/transport.
 Our functions will also append the data entries to the database.
 In a nutshell, our API will make sure that the databases are correctly "updated" when they are synchronized with others.

 ## Requirements

-To achieve our goal, we need the filter functions of group 14 (feedCtrl) and of course the data storage functions of group 7 (logStore).
+To achieve our goal, we need the data storage functions of group 7 (logStore).

 ## API